-If a material arrangement with any broker, dealer or other agent is entered into for the sale of any Shares through a block trade, special offering, exchange distribution, secondary distribution, or a purchase by a broker or dealer, a prospectus supplement will be filed, if necessary, pursuant to Rule 424(b) under the Securities Act disclosing the material terms and conditions of such arrangement.
+If a material arrangement with any broker-dealer or other agent is entered into for the sale of any Shares through a block trade, special offering, exchange distribution, secondary distribution, or a purchase by a broker or dealer, a prospectus supplement will be filed, if necessary, pursuant to Rule 424(b) under the Securities Act disclosing the material terms and conditions of these arrangement.

-The Selling Stockholders and any broker-dealers or agents participating in the distribution of the Shares may be deemed to be "underwriters" within the meaning of the Securities Act, and any profit on the sale of the Shares by the Selling Stockholders and any commissions received by any such broker-dealers or agents may be deemed to be underwriting commissions under the Securities Act.
-The Selling Stockholders may agree to indemnify any agent or broker-dealer that participates in transactions involving sales of the Shares against certain liabilities, including liabilities arising under the Securities Act.
+The selling stockholders and any broker-dealers or agents participating in the distribution of the shares may be deemed to be "underwriters" within the meaning of the Securities Act, and any profit on the sale of the Shares by the selling stockholders and any commissions received by a broker-dealer or agents, acting in this capacity, may be deemed to be underwriting commissions under the Securities Act.
+The selling stockholders may agree to indemnify any agent or broker-dealer that participates in transactions involving sales of the Shares against certain liabilities, including liabilities arising under the Securities Act.

-The Selling Stockholders are not restricted as to the price or prices at which they may sell their Shares.
-Sales of such Shares may have an adverse effect on the market price of the common stock.
-Moreover, the Selling Stockholders are not restricted as to the number of Shares that may be sold at any time, and it is possible that a significant number of Shares could be sold at the same time, which may have an adverse effect on the market price of the common stock.
+The selling stockholders are not restricted as to the price or prices at which they may sell their shares.
+Sales of such shares may have an adverse effect on the market price of the common stock.
+Moreover, the selling stockholders are not restricted as to the number of shares that may be sold at any time, and it is possible that a significant number of shares could be sold at the same time, which may have an adverse effect on the market price of the common stock.

-WHERE YOU CAN EIND MORE INFORMATION
+WHERE YOU CAN FIND MORE INFORMATION